AdobeDocs/analytics-platform.en/help/connections/cca/overview.md

 * Only event datasets are supported.
 Other datasets, such as lookup datasets, are not supported.
 * Custom ID maps used in your organization are not supported.
 * The Adobe Co-op graph and Private graph are not supported.
+* Cross-Channel Analytics does not transform the field used for stitching in any manner.
+Field-based stitching uses the value in the specified field as it exists in the unstitched dataset within data lake.
+For example, if sometimes the word 'Bob' appears in the field, and sometimes the word 'BOB' appears, these will be treated as two separate people.

 ## Enable Cross-Channel Analytics